yash9111/questdb.io/docs/troubleshooting/log.md

 ## Log configuration

-QuestDB logging can be quickly forced globally to `DEBUG` via either providing the java option `-Debug` or setting the environment variable `QDB_DEBUG=true`.
+QuestDB logging can be configured globally to `DEBUG` via either providing the java option `-Debug` or setting the environment variable `QDB_DEBUG=true`.